Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 ### Difficulty Class

-A Difficulty Class (or DC) is a number rolled against when making :d20-check: **Ability Checks** or :d20-save: **Saving Throws**.
+A Difficulty Class (or DC) is a number rolled against when making **:d20-check: Ability Check** or  **:d20-save: Saving Throw**.
 It represents how difficult a task is to accomplish.
 The number is determined by the the task attempted - or in the case of saves - the spell, condition, or action that has to be overcome.

 | Task Difficulty | DC |
 | --- | :-: |